johannfaouzi/pyts/doc/modules/classification.rst

 Time Series Bag-of-Features
 ---------------------------

-:class:`TSBF` is a complex algorithm whose fitting procedure consists of the following steps:
+:class:`TSBF` (acronym for Time Series Bag-of-Features) is a complex algorithm whose fitting procedure consists of the following steps:

 * Random subsequences are extracted from each input time series.
 * Each subsequence is split into several intervals.